amichuda/cv-boilerplate/README.md

   city: Königsberg, DE
 ```

-That makes super easy to update a CV while keeping a consistent structure.

-Thanks to [pandoc](http://pandoc.org/), we can then access our data from `template.tex` using a special notation.
-Iterating on repetitive data structures becomes trivial:
+The advantage of keeping things in the YAML file is that it is then easy to
+convert the information, using [pandoc](pandoc.org), into a PDF (via pandoc and
+LaTeX) or html (via pandoc and some css styling), or any other format (e.g. a
+Word .docx file).

+For example, using `template.tex` we can easily iterate on repetitive data structures:

 ```latex
 $for(experience)$